(((Manuscript))) Separation Anxiety

-A writer needs to understand that the reason he or she hired an editor was to improve the manuscript.
+A writer needs to understand that the reason he or she hired an editor in the first place is to improve the manuscript.
 Writers must also understand that it is okay to have anxiety over separating from his or her work that has been a part of him or her for the last... however many months or years it took to get it over to an editor!
-It is okay.

-If it was so easy to give away the manuscript t means trust exist with the editor.
+If it was so easy to give away the manuscript it means trust exists with the editor or editing service.
 If it is hard to give away, faith is being developed by a budding writer/editor relationship.
 Give it time.
 Anxiety goes away with experience and trust.
 It did for me--kind of.

 If this is the first time you, the writer, (and those who are just reading for sheer interest), remember, submitting a work of art, or project, for improvement that others helping us to craft a better version of our creations makes us better.
 It is okay to grow from what we are, to something better.
 It is how we are, humans.
 We do that.